 The tabs included on this page include topics relating to most students.
 For items specific to Graduate level students, please select the appropriate tab on the right.

-University Policy On Academic Dishonesty1
+University Policy On Academic Dishonesty

 Course credit, degrees, and certificates are to be earned by students and may not be obtained through acts of dishonesty.
 Students are prohibited from participation in acts of academic dishonesty including tampering with records or falsifying admissions or other information.
 Disciplinary action will be taken against any student who alone or with others engages in any act of academic fraud or deceit.
 The university’s policy on academic dishonesty is stated below:

 It is the responsibility of students and faculty members to maintain academic integrity at the university by refusing to participate in or tolerate academic dishonesty.
-Each instance of academic dishonesty should be reported to the department in which the student has declared a major so that it can become a part of the student’s file; to the department head of the instructor of the course in which the alleged infraction occurred; and to the Office for Academic and Student Affairs as deemed necessary.
+Each instance of academic dishonesty should be reported to the department in which the student has declared a major so that it can become a part of the student’s file; to the department head of the instructor of the course in which the alleged infraction occurred; and to the Offices for Academic and Student Affairs as deemed necessary.

 Offenses and Disciplinary Actions

 - Providing Information

 - Plagiarism and Dual Submissions

 - Fabrication of Information